 - Work at The Center for the majority of your residency.

-Attend events organized by The Center, which may include:
+- Attend events organized by The Center, including:

 - Weekly fellow seminars

 - CBA public events

 - Submit feedback on the CBA Fellowship as requested by Center staff.

 - Fellows may request the amount of time that fits the scope of their project, as short as one month or as long as one academic year.
 The award duration varies by fellows’ needs and projects.
 The residency must occur during the NYU academic year (September 2019 – May 2020).

 - Note: At this time The Center cannot commit to additional funding for collaborators.
 If a fellow decides to work with collaborators (e.g. designers, musicians, dancers, etc.), the fellow is expected to pay those collaborators out of their own fellowship stipend.

 Fellows may request the amount of time that fits the scope of their project, as short as one month or as long as one academic year.
 The award duration varies by fellows’ needs and projects.
 The residency must occur during the NYU academic year (September 2019 – May 2020).

 If you are interested in learning more about the CBA Fellowship Program, we encourage you to join us at one of our in-person or online information sessions.